Tuesday, October 28, 2025

 In preceding chapters we have shown how Two Seed ideology sprang partly from an Arian view of the Sonship of Christ.
 Many first generation Hardshell Baptists did not agree with the Two Seeders on their interpretation of the texts above.
 We don't want to be too repetitious in giving citations from Two Seeders for we could give many.
 We only want the reader to see how error on the doctrine of the Trinity and on Christ' eternal Sonship led to Two Seed ideology.

-Thomas Barton, who we have previously cited, writes to Trott in response to his and the Fort Mountain brethren in the Sept.
+Thomas Barton, who we have previously cited, writes to Trott in response to Trott's reply to him and the Fort Mountain brethren in the Sept.
 15, 1849 issue of the "Signs of the Times" as follows.

 "An allusion has been made, I presume, to a difference of opinion between brother Trott and myself on the "Bond of Union."